 One of the main Paleo diet cons from a nutritional perspective is that it excludes some key food groups with known health benefits.
 Among the excluded food groups are grains and legumes, which contain fiber, a proven protector against heart disease, diabetes, and some cancers.

 A diet that is lacking in grains and legumes can also result in hypoglycemia, AKA low blood sugar levels.
 This condition can cause some unpleasant and potentially dangerous symptoms, including dizziness and heart palpitations.

 Grains also help to keep bowel motions regular.
-Without them, bowel movement becomes irregular so you may suffer from constipation or loose stools.
+Without them, bowel movements can become irregular, so you may suffer from constipation or loose stools.

 Dairy products are also off the menu.
 When eaten in moderation, these provide calcium.
-The health benefits of calcium include that it strengthens the bones which can help to prevent breaks and osteoporosis later in life.
+The health benefits of calcium include that it strengthens the bones and may help prevent breaks and osteoporosis later in life.
 Calcium is also vital for muscle function.